Skip to contents

 backend

-Character string naming the package to use as the backend for fitting the Stan model.
-Options are "cmdstanr" (the default) or "rstan".
-Can be set globally for the current R session via the "brms.backend" option (see options).
-Details on the rstan and cmdstanr packages are available at https://mc-stan.org/rstan/ and https://mc-stan.org/cmdstanr/, respectively
+Character string naming the package for Stan model fitting.
+Options are "cmdstanr" (default) or "rstan".
+Can be set globally via "brms.backend" option.
+See https://mc-stan.org/rstan/ and https://mc-stan.org/cmdstanr/ for details.

 algorithm